cloudinfraz/redis-operator/docs/src/design/redisConfig.md

 ```
 **How to implement to change Redis configuration **

-Currently, only the static configuration can't be deployed, but the dynamic parameters will be implemented soon, there are two approach for the static configuration
+Currently, only the static configuration can be deployed(the dynamic parameters will be implemented soon), there are two approaches for the static configuration

 - init container

 Init containers can contain redis config file and will copy to the reids container ,then start the standalone/cluster of redis

 - the entrypoint.sh shell script of redis container

 the entrypoint.sh will read the redis config file,then append the initial redis config

+- the dynamic parameters

+Watching the redisCofig crd change, verity the real change when getting the change event of redisCofig crd,  there are two things have to be processed

+1. convert the crd parameters to the proper format,then call go-redis to pass the real parameters to the redis

+2. the crd parameters will be updated and persistent in redis config file

 **redisConfig crd definition **